 If we think the storage space or access to and from the point of collection is not suitable for wheeled bins, for example steep paths or grass verges, excessive or difficult steps, unsuitable communal accesses of the property occupied by a householder we will implement the following arrangements: -

 - We will collect disposable refuse sacks for household waste, up to three sacks per fortnight, if they each have a council-issued label attached.
 An annual allocation of printed labels will be issued by the council These disposable plastic sacks for household residual waste must be provided by the householder and must be securely tied to prevent escape of contents

-- We will provide and empty up to 4 blue re-usable bags (equivalent capacity to a 240 litre bin) per fortnight for recycling plastic bottles, pots, tubs and trays, food cartons, drink cartons and cardboard
+- We will provide and empty up to 4 blue re-usable bags (equivalent capacity to a 240 litre bin) per fortnight for mixed dry recycling

 - For houses in multiple occupation, flats, grouped dwellings and sheltered accommodation we will work with landlords and developers where appropriate to determine the most suitable containers for communal use